CptDemocracy/edx_dev204x/README.txt

 Feel free to comment, contribute, share with your classmates if you want to.
 However, I plead that you don't just blindly copy the code from this repository to complete assignments for the sake of appearance, but actually learn from it, where it applies.

+Please feel free to message me at profit234@gmail.com if you spot a bug or a security-vulnerable piece of code.
+Thank you!

 dd/mm/yyyy: 11/7/2015
 User: CptDemocracy
 EDX Username: AnthonyAmsterdam